love1024/ngx-oneforall/projects/ngx-oneforall-docs/src/app/categories/validators/pages/date/index.md

 `date` is a validator that ensures the control's value is a valid date.
-It supports `Date` objects, date strings, and numeric timestamps.
+It supports `Date` objects and date strings.

 ## Usage